LePetitJayJay/Victoria-2-Anime-Mod/README.md

 5. If you wish to return to default flags, delete the flags folder on Documents if you want to reset the flag cache.

-6. GFM Animega flags is NOT compatible with GFM Dynamic Nations submod
+6. GFM Animega flags is NOT compatible with GFM Dynamic Nations submod (DN is dead in GFM btw)

-7. For Animega flags, it's recommended to use big frame submod for better visibility: https://www.moddb.com/games/victoria-2-heart-of-darkness/addons/big-flag-frames-for-victoria-2-304-and-hpm (working fine tho it may screw up your religion column on pop tab)
+7. Hasen8930's big flag frames has been integrated to the leader part of the main mod and DoD version

+8. DoD and AoE versions are standalone, you only need to run the mod + the corresponding anime submod for these two, e.g. Divergences of Darkness + DoD Animega.

+9. New Anime Menu Screen is added

+10. Anime icons for certain decisions and events have been added, thanks to Yoga5631, you can check his mod here: Victoria 2: Hearts Of Anime mod https://www.moddb.com/mods/victoria-2-hearts-of-anime

 For questions I'm available on the modding server (https://discord.gg/EbY7qaA) or anime backlog server (https://discord.gg/wcsEXYDs5M)